-The KSMSC researches the biochemistry and nutritional value of seafood (Oliveira et al. 2010) among other topics.
+The Kodiak Marine Science and Seafood Center researches the biochemistry and nutritional value of seafood (Oliveira et al., 2005) among other topics.

 The ADFG has an outstanding institutional building structure and function.
 The heart of the system is a structure where students can enter the Department as seasonal employees to gain field or laboratory experience as technicians.
-Upon graduation with a bachelors' (or higher) degree , entry level positions at the Biologist 1 or 2 level are employed in development positions to assist area management or research biologist.
-Fishery Biologist 3's are responsible for leading the management at the area office, supervising research programs at the area office, or for conducting specialized research at the regional level.
+Upon graduation with a bachelors' (or higher) degree, entry level positions at the Biologist 1 or 2 level are employed in development positions to assist area management or research biologist.
+Fishery Biologist 3's are responsible for leading the management activities if the area office, supervising research programs at the area office, or for conducting specialized research at the regional level.
 Fishery Biologist 4's coordinate and supervises the overall management of research programs at the regional offices and in headquarters.
 The highest levels are statewide specialized positions such as the statewide Fishery Scientists for Salmon, Chief Biometrician and the Chief Fishery Scientist.
-In the management track, biologist can rise to be a Regional Supervisor, Deputy Director or Director.
+In the management track, biologist can rise to be a Regional Supervisor, Deputy Director and Director.